LGV/PSV/Licensing/Fork-lift Truck Driver Medicals

-DVLA regulations state that group two and three licence holders need to undergo a fitness check due to the potentially more serious consequences of an accident.
-DVLA guidelines on frequency of assessment are as follows:
+DVLA regulations state that all group two and group three licence holders are required to undergo a fitness check due to the potentially more serious consequences in the event of an accident.
+In addition to this, all fork lift truck drivers must also undergo a fitness check.
+DVLA guidelines on the exact frequency of the required assessment for group 2 and group three licence holders are as follows:

 - On application for the licence